slappepolsen/sp-workshop/README.md

 ## Video processing studio GUI 🎬

-🌐 SP Workshop is a desktop GUI for extracting, translating, transcribing, and burning subtitles into videos.
+🌐 SP-workshop is a desktop GUI for extracting, translating, transcribing, and burning subtitles into videos.

 🏳️‍🌈 It was created to make international WLW / sapphic content more accessible, but it works for any audiovisual media.